sm4561/shubham-dsa-practice/leetcode/10-Regular-Expression-Matching/README.md

 My Approach & Thought Process:-
 This problem has optimal substructure and overlapping subproblems, making it a classic Dynamic Programming (DP) problem.

-I'll use a 2D DP table, let's call it dp[i][j], which will be true if the first i characters of s match the first j characters of p, and false otherwise.
+I'll use a 2D DP table, dp[i][j], which will be true if the first i characters of s match the first j characters of p.

 Base Case: dp[0][0] = true, since an empty string matches an empty pattern.